microsoft/ai-developer/Labs/ai-develeper-combine.md

      ![](./media/image_066.png)

-1. Add the following code in the file:
+1. Add the following code in the file and Save the file:

       ```
        from typing import Annotated
        import requests
        from semantic_kernel.functions import kernel_function
        import json
        from datetime import datetime, timedelta

        class WeatherPlugin:
          @kernel_function(description="Get weather forecast for a location up to 16 days in the future")
          def get_forecast_weather(self,
                                 latitude: Annotated[float, "Latitude of the location"],
                                 longitude: Annotated[float, "Longitude of the location"],
                                 days: Annotated[int, "Number of days to forecast (up to 16)"] = 16):